rdevries-thoughtworks/leap_se/pages/docs/platform/services/webapp.md

 Maintenance mode
 ------------------

 You can put the webapp into maintenance mode by simply dropping a html file to `/srv/leap/webapp/public/system/maintenance.html`.
+For example:

+    workstation$ leap ssh webappnode
+    server# echo "Temporarily down for maintenance.
+We will be back soon." > /srv/leap/webapp/public/system/maintenance.html

 Known problems
 ---------------------------